Lammartial/COMP4010-Project2-Group13/README.md

 ## **Description**

 This project explores the intersection of art and data visualization by recreating well-known artworks using R. We will use R's advanced plotting and graphics capabilities to translate selected pieces into code-generated representations.
-Our focus will be on styles where R’s strengths — particularly in grid-based systems, vector graphics, and color manipulation — can be meaningfully applied.
+Our focus will be on styles where R's strengths — particularly in grid-based systems, vector graphics, and color manipulation — can be meaningfully applied.

 ## **Motivation**

 This project allows us to expand our technical skills in R while exploring artistic expression.
-We are especially interested in how R’s plotting ecosystem (e.g., `ggplot2`, `grid`, `ggforce`, `geomtextpath`, `patchwork`) can be used not only for data communication but also for creative visual storytelling.
+We are especially interested in how R's plotting ecosystem (e.g., `ggplot2`, `grid`, `ggforce`, `geomtextpath`, `patchwork`) can be used not only for data communication but also for creative visual storytelling.

 While there are existing efforts in the R community to produce generative art or mimic certain visual aesthetics, our focus will be on **manually recreating iconic artworks**, using custom R code to explore techniques like layering, path creation, gradients, and geometric composition.
 Through this, we aim to deepen our understanding of programmatic art, explore different artistic styles, and potentially develop reusable patterns or helper functions to simplify recreating other pieces.